Updated: July 22, 2011; February 13, 2015

 How a typical scientific experiment / PhD thesis is done

-I'm now trying to disparage the research efforts by hundreds of thousands of students around the world, I'm just trying to portray the real picture of how experiments are done in the academy.
+I'm not trying to disparage the research efforts by hundreds of thousands of students around the world, I'm just trying to portray the real picture of how experiments are done in the academy.
 Been there, done that.
-So, here's the template:
+So, here's the template.

 You decide on a subject, but more importantly you decide on what you want to prove.
 The reasons are simple.
 Unlike industry, where you can afford to run a project or publish a paper that shows negative results, you don't have this luxury in the academy.
 Your research must succeed, otherwise, it's worthless.
 Therefore, you must decide on the success criteria before you even begin.

 Two years into the project, you're nearing the deadline for your submission, you're broke as you live off a meager scholarship, you're tired, you're out of time, you want to graduate and be done with it.
 Halfway through your thesis work, you discovered a whole bunch of new evidence that contradicts your initial guess, but it's too late to stop now.
 You're like a bullet train, straight as an arrow, fast and unstoppable.
 You can't be distracted by wrong numbers, so to speak.

 Therefore, you apply the force of statistics to muddle the results.
 You dismiss tons of data as outliers or bad experiment, you blame the equipment or the experiment conditions, you focus on numbers that will prove you what you wanted to prove.
 It's a self-sustaining cycle and it's unbeatable.
 Your work is eventually published.